WarPGNN: A Parametric Thermal Warpage Analysis Framework with Physics-aware Graph Neural Network: Proposed WarPGNN for Parametric Thermal Warpage Analysis

 The enhanced PI-loss function $\mathcal{L}_{\text{PI}}$ is defined in Eq.~\eqref{eq:weighted_loss},

 where $\mathcal{L}_{\text{MSE}}$ is the vanilla MSE loss, $\alpha$ and $\lambda$ denote coefficients that balance the learning performance between MSE and PI penalty terms.

-To enhance the expressive capability of the graph encoder and better capture the coupling between multi-physics and geometry of multi-die floorplans, we adopt a GIN-based encoder that replaces the message-passing in Eq.~\eqref{eq:message-passing} with an injective neighborhood aggregation scheme.
-The revised encoder leverages the Graph Isomorphism Network (GIN)~\cite{Xu_ICLR19_GIN} formulation, which alleviates the over-smoothness in GCN prediction tasks and thus becomes suitable for \textbf{\textit{WarPGNN}}.
+To enhance the expressive capability of the graph encoder and better capture the coupling between multi-physics and geometry of multi-die floorplans, we adopt a Graph Isomorphism Network (GIN)~\cite{Xu_ICLR19_GIN}-based encoder that replaces the message-passing in Eq.~\eqref{eq:message-passing} with an injective neighborhood aggregation scheme.
+The revised encoder leverages the GIN formulation, which alleviates the over-smoothness in GCN prediction tasks and thus becomes suitable for \textbf{\textit{WarPGNN}}.

 Given the input graph $rTCG(V,E)$ from Algo.~\ref{alg:rTCG_short} and initial node features $\mathbf{h}_v^{(1)}$ for each node $v\in V$, a GIN encoder with $L$ layers generates a hierarchy of node embeddings $\mathbf{h}_v^{(2)},\ldots,\mathbf{h}_v^{(L+1)}$, each enriching the local representation with broader structural context.